seanscottking/documentation/README.md

 > creating a database, populating it, and starting the database service, which
 > can sometimes take longer than the puppet's timeout.
 Don't worry, just
 > run the command again and it will complete on the second try.

+Lastly, ensure that the *puppet* service (the agent) is running and set to run at startup.
+On an EL linux, use the following commands:

+    chkconfig puppet on
+    service puppet start

 Congratulations!
 You now have a fully functioning puppet server that supports puppet with Apache/Passenger for scalability, hiera for external data, and